DoSomething/nightwing/readme.md

     - Hit `connect`
     - In the `choose database` dropdown select `add database`
     - Name the database `scholarship_app` with UTF-8 encoding.
-6. One you finish the rest of the setup below, you can see the whole pretty site at `nightwing.dev:8000`

-### Composer

-Before doing anything else, you need to install all the project's dependencies with `composer`.

-Within the directory for the project in the Vagrant VM ([instructions here](https://github.com/DoSomething/ds-homestead#ssh-into-virtual-machine)), run:
+6. Within the directory for the project in the Vagrant VM ([instructions here](https://github.com/DoSomething/ds-homestead#ssh-into-virtual-machine)), run:

-    $ composer install

-### Back-end

-To run the migrations to setup your database and then immediately seed it, run (also from the project directory in vagrant):
+    `composer install`
+7. Run migrations and see the database

-    $ php artisan migrate && php artisan db:seed
+  `php artisan migrate && php artisan db:seed`

-### Front-end

-The following commands need to be run from within the root directory for the project on the virtual machine (get comfy in there).

-To install the required NPM modules, run:

-    $ npm install
+8. Front end assets
+    `npm install`
+8. One you finish the rest of the setup below, you can see the whole pretty site at `nightwing.dev:8000`

 ## Official Documentation